 That said, we believe the current marriage crisis in our culture is due in part to the failure of faithfully living out God’s purpose in the high calling of true Christian marriage.
 Whether it be our divorce culture or the inability for couples to embody the love and selflessness that Christ calls us to, we confess that we have not shown the world what God intended.
 We understand why many people, especially the younger generation, express confusion, cynicism and relativism over this issue.
 Nonetheless, we stand by God’s definition and purpose for marriage and exhort all who claim it to let Christ reign in this most important relationship.

 God has been using both men and women to accomplish His purposes from the beginning.
 He considered Eve to be Adam’s co-equal.
-Esther and Ruth are heroes of the Old Testament.
-Jesus frequently lifted women to a status on par with men, something that was unheard of for His time.
-Paul references house churches facilitated by women.
-Given the weight of the evidence, it is our belief that those passages that appear to restrict the roles women are to play in the Church are more a reflection of culture than they are of God’s will and design for human interaction.
-We remember that the oppression of women by men is a result of the fall and is a curse.
-The Church must work to break that (and all) curses sin brings about.
-So we welcome and thrive off the participation of women in all aspects of ministry at CKPC.
+Esther and Ruth are heroes of the Old Testament, and prophetesses are mentioned on many occasions.
+Jesus frequently lifted women to a status on par with men, something that was unheard of for his time.
+Paul references house churches facilitated by women and a woman apostle.
+Given the weight of the evidence, it is our belief that those few passages that appear to restrict the roles women are to play in the Church are more a reflection of certain cultural issues than they are of God’s will and design for human interaction.
+We remember that the long and tragic oppression of women by men is a result of the fall and is a curse.
+The Church has participated in that oppression in horrifying ways throughout history and must work actively to break that (and all) curses sin brings about.
+So we welcome and thrive off the participation of women in all aspects of ministry at CKPres.